kedich22/Hotmap/README.md

 - [ ] Make possible also to download satellite images for the area of interest
 - [ ] Make a selection of different satellite bands visualization inside GUI
 - [ ] Write the section of algorithm improvements in README
+- [ ] Adapt the algorithm for other sensors, Landsat e.g.